pr33tpatel/Obsidian_Vault/CSE 510 Computer Design/CSE 510 Computer Design - 1.2 Digital Circuit Design.md

 Most, if not all, of these technologies include digital ASIC

 ----------------
-## Part B: Digital IC Content in a Cellphone
+## Part B: Digital IC Content in a Devices
 - 8 digital ICs in a 2004 Motorola cell phone
 #### iPhone Costs and Terminology
 - COGS - "Cost of Goods Sold"